"All-Powerful Demonic Forces Inevitably Triumph"

 Ultimately, OCULUS leaves the classic horror movie formula behind.
 In doing so, it neither satisfies nor inspires.
 Such dark horror movies seem to have increased in our modern world, probably because so many people have forgotten or forsaken God, including His Law and His Salvation, not to mention His Holy Word, the Bible.

+OCULUS is a scary horror movie about an evil mirror haunting a middle-class American family.
+A haunted mirror drives the father of two children mad enough to torture and murder their mother, forcing the little boy to kill the father.
+Years later, the sister figures out an elaborate way to destroy the haunted, demonic mirror while proving that her father and brother are innocent, but the mirror is more powerful than she imagines.
 The creators behind OCULUS brilliantly exploit the classic horror movie formula, but their movie loses steam in the third act.
 This may be due to the fact that the mirror is so powerful, it can manipulate time and reality.
 Thus, no matter what the sister or brother try to do, the haunted mirror is able to counteract it.
 As a result, the protagonists become more and more ineffectual, and the movie starts losing its suspense.
 Worse, because the mirror is so powerful, the evil demonic powers in OCULUS are able to easily overcome the protagonists, causing more murder and misery.
 So, OCULUS has an abhorrent, unacceptable, uninspiring conclusion.